GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 ### Column K: If Repeat Finding, provide Prior Year Audit Finding Reference Number(s)

 If the audit finding is a repeat, enter the audit finding reference number from the most recent prior audit.

-If it is not a repeat finding, leave this blank.
+If the audit finding is not a repeat (column J is “N”), this field must be marked “N/A”.